jenkinsci/seed-plugin/README.md

 Whenever a branch is created in a project, the `branch-creation` event is sent, with as a parameter the name of the branch.

-The _branch seed_ job is triggered.
+The _project seed_ job is triggered for the given branch.

 ### Deletion of a branch